shiveshdewangan/budgetify/README.md

 # budgetify
-A simple app to log income and expense
+A simple app to log income and expenses